EntelectChallenge/2019-Worms/starter-bots/cplusplus/README.md

 ## Compiling c++ Project :

-- Supplied makefile will compile the starter bot.
+- Supplied makefile will compile the starter bot in linux.
   - Any additional files added to the project will also need to be added to the makefile.
+- The visual studio solution will compile a debug windows executable.

 ## Running the Bot :